drj11/pypng/man/ca.rst

 coordinates, or gamma conversion, but in any case PyPNG provides no support for it.
 In the future a sister project to PyPNG may add some simple image processing, but processing in pure Python will be way slow.

+PyPNG (when used in its command-line mode) can read Netpbm PAM files, and use a single source file to create PNG files with all permitted channel combinations: greyscale, greyscale--alpha, RGB, RGBA.
+Using PAM as an intermediate format is preferred over having to carry around your alpha channel in a separate file; it allows workflows to be pipelined more easily.
+Netpbm does not have a ``pamtopng`` tool (yet?), its ``pnmtopng`` tool requires an alpha channel to be specified in a separate file.

 ``libpng`` is made by the PNG gods, so if want to get at all that goodness, then you may want to interface directly to libpng via